aws-samples/aws-emr-apache-ranger/aws_emr_blog_v3/README.md

      * Apache Tino (> EMR 6.7)
        * Blog (**New!**) - [Enable federated governance using Trino and Apache Ranger on Amazon EMR](https://aws.amazon.com/blogs/big-data/enable-federated-governance-using-trino-and-apache-ranger-on-amazon-emr/)

-> **NOTE:** the code only run under us-east-1 (N. Virginia).
-You can copy to your regional bucket to deploy in a different region.
-Also, create [Issue](https://github.com/aws-samples/aws-emr-apache-ranger/issues/new) if you would like support for additional regions using this repo.
+> **NOTE:** the code currenlty resides in a us-east-1 (N. Virginia) bucket.
+The CFN supports automatic creation of regional bucket required for the Lambda code and the EMR bootstrap scripts.
 >

-### NOTE: Apache Ranger plugins and Apache Ranger Admin Server SSL Keys and Certs have to be uploaded to AWS Secrets Manager for Cloudformation scripts to work
+### NOTE: Apache Ranger plugins and Apache Ranger Admin Server SSL Keys and Certs have to be uploaded to AWS Secrets Manager for Cloudformation scripts to work.
+The CFN automates the creation and upload of certs.

 ## Cloudformation Launch Steps: